gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

-Converting to a 32-bit unsigned int assuming 2's complement this is `0xC0000005` which corresponds to an "Access Violation" which is similar to a segmentation fault in the Unix world.
+Converting to a 32-bit unsigned int assuming 2's complement this is `0xC0000005` which corresponds to an "Access Violation" which is similar to a segmentation fault in the Unix world, so probably I'm doing something wrong with pointers.

-For inspiration I took a look at the real OCaml main function defined [here](https://github.com/ocaml/ocaml/blob/trunk/runtime/main.c).
+For inspiration I took a look at the real OCaml `main` function defined [here](https://github.com/ocaml/ocaml/blob/trunk/runtime/main.c).
 There's some Windows-specific parts that I was missing which I added.
-I also realized I was using the wrong type for my `wWinMain` function so I changed its arguments.
-This meant I needed to convert the Windows way of representing command-line arguments into the Unix-style argv which OCaml presumably expects.
-Instead I just generated a fake value for argv while I test the rest of the setup.
+I also realized I was using the wrong type for my `wWinMain` function so I changed its arguments based on some Microsoft documentation I found.
+This meant I needed to convert the Windows way of representing command-line arguments into the Unix-style `argv` which OCaml presumably expects.
+I was running out of time so instead I just generated a fake value for `argv`.
 Here's the C program I ended up with:
 ```C
 #include <wchar.h>
 #include <stdio.h>